 “Hi Orna and Matthew,

-  I am reaching out, as I’m a hot 40-something year old woman who has a lot to give.
-I know I’m a catch and yet all the men I go out with don’t really pursue me.
-In the beginning it seems as if they are really into me, but it peters out quickly and I’m left wondering what is going on.
+I am reaching out, as I’m a hot 40-something-year-old woman who has a lot to give.
+I know I’m a catch and yet all the men I go out with don’t really pursue me or don’t even seem interested in a relationship.
+In the beginning, it seems as if they are really into me, but it peters out quickly and I’m left wondering what is going on.

-  Apparently there is something I don’t know about how to find the right guy for me.
-I don’t need a man, I simply want someone to share my life with.
+Apparently, there is something I don’t know about how to find the right guy for me.
+I don’t need a man; I simply want to share my life with my soulmate.

 Any advice you can give me?”

 If you want to stop wasting time dating men who don’t pursue you for a relationship and start dating for your soulmate, then you’ll want to change the way you think about dating altogether.